Glasgow Tower

 The purpose of this Board Diversity and Inclusion Policy is to set out WPA's approach to diversity and inclusion.
 The Policy encompasses the Board, its Committees, Senior Management and subsidiaries within the WPA Group, including the WPA Healthcare Practice Plc and WPA Protocol Plc.

-This Policy does not apply to WPA employees as they are covered by the WPA Equal Opportunities Policy which is reviewed annually by the Personnel Committee.
+This Policy does not apply to WPA employees as they are covered by the WPA Equal Opportunities Policy, reviewed annually by the Personnel Committee.

 Modern Slavery Act Statement